falcosecurity/falco/brand/README.md

 ### How does Falco work?

-Falco uses eBPF (or on older systems a kernel module) to trace syscall events in the kernel.
+Falco traces kernel events and reports information about the system calls being executed at runtime.
+Falco leverages the extended berkley packet filter (eBPF) which is a kernel feature implemented for dynamic crash-resilient and secure code execution in the kernel.
 Falco enriches these kernel events with information about containers running on the system.
-These other input streams come from various input streams such as the Docker socket, the Kubernetes API server, and the Kubernetes audit log.
+Falco also can consume signals from other input streams such as the containerd socket, the Kubernetes API server and the Kubernetes audit log.
-At runtime, Falco will reason about these events and assert them against security rules.
+At runtime, Falco will reason about these events and assert them against configured security rules.
-Based on the violation, and Falco's configuration an alert is triggered which can start events downstream.
+Based on the severity of a violation an alert is triggered.
+These alerts are configurable and extensible, for instance sending a notification or [plumbing through to other projects like Prometheus](https://github.com/falcosecurity/falco-exporter).

 ### Benefits of using Falco

  - **Strengthen Security** Create security rules driven by a context-rich and flexible engine to define unexpected application behavior.
  - **Reduce Risk** Immediately respond to policy violation alerts by plugging Falco into your current security response workflows and processes.
  - **Leverage up-to-date Rules** Alert using community-sourced detections of malicious activity and CVE exploits.

+### Falco and securing Kubernetes

+Securing Kubernetes requires putting controls in place to detect unexpected behavior that could be malicious or harmful to a cluster or application(s).

+Examples of malicious behavior include:

+ - Exploits of unpatched and new vulnerabilities in applications or Kubernetes itself.
+ - Insecure configurations in applications or Kubernetes itself.
+ - Leaked or weak credentials or secret material.
+ - Insider threats from adjacent applications running at the same layer.

+Falco is capable of [consuming the Kubernetes audit logs](https://kubernetes.io/docs/tasks/debug-application-cluster/falco/#use-falco-to-collect-audit-events).
+By adding Kubernetes application context, and Kubernetes audit logs teams can understand who did what.

 ### Writing about Falco

-#### Yes
+##### Yes

 Notice the capitalization of the following terms.

  - The Falco Project
  - Falco
- - Runtime Security

-#### No
+##### No

  - falco
  - the falco project
  - the Falco project
- - runtime security

 ### Encouraged Phrasing

 Below are phrases that the project has reviewed, and found to be effective ways of messaging Falco's value add.
+Even when processes are in place for vulnerability scanning and implementing pod security and network policies, not every risk will be addressed.
+You still need mechanisms to confirm these security barriers are effective, help configure them, and provide with a last line of defense when they fail.

 ##### Falco as a factory

 This term refers to the concept that Falco is a stateless processing engine.
-A large amount of data comes into the engine, but maticulously crafted security alerts come out.
+A large amount of data comes into the engine, but meticulously crafted security alerts come out.

 ##### The engine that powers...